fbpx

 For patients with persistent eustachian tube dysfunction (ETD), we offer a new approach with Eustachian Tube Balloon Dilation Surgery.
 In this procedure, a small balloon is placed through the nose and into the eustachian tube without the need for any incisions.
 The balloon is then used to inflate and expand the eustachian tube for 2 minutes.
 The patient in our office is under IV sedation by a board-certified anesthesiologist.
 There is no pain or recollection during the procedure.
 Studies have shown this may provide a permanent solution to this condition in many patients.

-Tinnitus (a form of ringing or buzzing in the ear) is a big problem for some patients.
+Tinnitus is a big problem for some patients.
 Often coming on suddenly and sometimes associated with sudden hearing loss.
-Dr. Slaughter will perform a microscopic ear exam to identify correctable causes of hearing loss.
+Dr. Slaughter and Dr. Salvador will perform a microscopic ear exam to identify correctable causes of hearing loss.

 What Causes Tinnitus?